Mingyuli1996/Notes-for-Ming/CFA-learning-note.md

 Conventional bond (Plain vanilla): A bond with a fixed coupon rate

 Zero-coupon bonds (pure discount bonds): Bonds paying no interests prior to maturity

+Callable Bond

+when interest rates rise, the price of a callable bond will not fall as much as an otherwise option-free bond.

 ##### 1.5 Currencies
 Dual-currency bond: Bond with coupon interest in one currency and principle in another